prernsha/docker/README.md

 # webapp #

-This application allow User creation and further add bills for those users.

-Allowing users to perform CRUD operations for their bills.
+This application to create docker image.

 ### Prerequisites for building and deploying locally ###